 So when I accidentally stumbled across it at a local farmer’s market in DC I instantly grabbed a whole handful.
 These guys were made to be lightly dredged in flour and pan fried.
 So simple yet so perfect.
 Nothing better than pan fried patty pan squash.

 In my ideal dream like kitchen I will have all sorts of containers lining the kitchen wall filled with flour, sugar, rice, pasta, you name it carefully placed and with pretty labels.

 Until then my kitchen cabinets will always be filled with various bags of flours, sugars, some half full, some barely containing 1/2 cup of product remaining.
 You know, a mess essentially.

 When I walk into someone else’s kitchen and see all their grains lined up in tidy jars I instantly start fantasizing about my dream kitchen.

 Same thing for leftovers.
 I wish I had perfectly sized containers with labels for extra unused herbs, sauces, or anything else, but instead everything just gets thrown into a bowl, covered with plastic wrap and tossed into the fridge (to possibly be completely forgotten about).

 And yes I admit I’ve gone into the fridge before not even knowing what I have hidden under the plastic wrap covers.
 If only everything was labeled!

-With this flying saucer squash recipe though you shouldn’t need to worry about leftovers.
+With this fried patty pan squash recipe though you shouldn’t need to worry about leftovers.
 You’ll want to eat all of these, and they really are best fresh.
 Reheating them in the microwave will not do them justice.